 The Substation is committed to continually improving our services to ensure our events can be enjoyed by all.
 If you have specific access requirements (including seating requirements) please note this when booking or get in touch via email@example.com

-Please be advised that this performance contains strobe lights and sustained bright lights, haze effects, both sudden and sustained loud noises.
+Please be advised that this performance contains flashing lights and sustained bright lights, haze effects, both sudden and sustained loud noises.

 Created by Software2050